BLCK-B/Moerkepub/README.md

 ***Any other issues***

 If you have compatible system, you should be able to resolve these issues by following the crash log messages and installing the compatible versions of dependencies.
-Otherwise, let me know.

 ##